List of television series canceled before airing an episode: B

 An American reality dating competition show that was scheduled to air on TBS, hosted by JoJo Fletcher and Jordan Rodgers.
-It was set to focus on divorced couples living together and looking for love with other contestants, with one participant not in a relationship being eliminated each episode.
-On June 16, 2022, the series was cancelled before it could air after Discovery took over Warner Bros. from AT&T and removed several aired and unaired series from their platforms for tax purposes.
+It was set to focus on divorced couples living together and looking for love with other contestants, with one single participant eliminated each episode.
+On June 16, 2022, the series was canceled after Discovery took over Warner Bros. from AT&T and removed several aired and unaired series from their platforms for tax purposes.
 The series was eventually picked up by the USA Network and aired in 2023.